starkware-libs/starknet-staking/workspace/apps/staking/docs/spec.md

 #### description <!-- omit from toc -->
 Receives a block number and checks if this is the block in the next epoch this caller should attest to.
+Note: this function does not return the correct result if it is called in the same epoch that an attestation info update is done.
 #### emits <!-- omit from toc -->
 #### errors <!-- omit from toc -->
 #### logic <!-- omit from toc -->